newrelic/newrelic-lambda-cli/README.md

 * Installs and configures a New Relic AWS Lambda layer onto your AWS Lambda functions
 * Automatically selects the correct New Relic layer for your function's runtime and region
 * Wraps your AWS Lambda functions without requiring a code change
-* Supports Go, Java, .NET, Node.js and Python AWS Lambda runtimes
+* Supports Go, Java, .NET, Node.js, Python, and Ruby AWS Lambda runtimes
 * Easily uninstall the AWS Lambda layer with a single command

 ## Runtimes Supported